photobooth-app/photobooth-docs/docs/setup/camera_setup.md

 The app is tested with a Canon 1100D.
 In general all [gphoto2 supported cameras](http://www.gphoto.org/proj/libgphoto2/support.php) can be used.
 If the camera supports liveview a stream is created and being used as preview in the app.
-If the camera does not support liveview, you might want to consider setup the app in hybrid mode.
+If the camera does not support liveview, you might want to consider to setup the app in [hybrid mode](#hybrid-dslr-and-second-backend-to-stream).
-Main camera would be the DSLR to take high quality images, the livestream is captured from a secondary backend.
+The main camera would be the DSLR to take high quality images, the livestream is captured from a secondary backend.
 As secondary backend most suitable is a webcamera or raspberry pi camera module.

 Now finish setup: